jaredszajkowski/jaredszajkowski.github.io/content/posts/reusable-extensible-python-functions-financial-data-analysis/index.md

         Number of decimal places for y-axis labels. y_tick_spacing : int
         Spacing for the y-axis ticks.
-    y_tick_rotation : int, optional
+    y_tick_rotation : int
-        Rotation angle for the y-axis tick labels (default: 0). plot_OLS_regression_line : bool
+        Rotation angle for the y-axis tick labels. plot_OLS_regression_line : bool, optional
-        Whether to plot an OLS regression line on the scatter plot.
+        Whether to plot an OLS regression line on the scatter plot (default: False).
-    OLS_column : str
+    OLS_column : str, optional
-        Column name for the OLS regression line. plot_Ridge_regression_line : bool
+        Column name for the OLS regression line (default: None). plot_Ridge_regression_line : bool, optional
-        Whether to plot a Ridge regression line on the scatter plot.
+        Whether to plot a Ridge regression line on the scatter plot (default: False).
-    Ridge_column : str
+    Ridge_column : str, optional
-        Column name for the Ridge regression line. plot_RidgeCV_regression_line : bool
+        Column name for the Ridge regression line (default: None). plot_RidgeCV_regression_line : bool, optional
-        Whether to plot a RidgeCV regression line on the scatter plot.
+        Whether to plot a RidgeCV regression line on the scatter plot (default: False).
-    RidgeCV_column : str
+    RidgeCV_column : str, optional
-        Column name for the RidgeCV regression line. regression_constant : bool
+        Column name for the RidgeCV regression line (default: None). regression_constant : bool, optional
-        Whether to include a constant term in the regression models. grid : bool
+        Whether to include a constant term in the regression models (default: True). grid : bool, optional
-        Whether to display a grid on the plot. legend : bool
+        Whether to display a grid on the plot (default is True). legend : bool, optional
-        Whether to display a legend on the plot. export_plot : bool
+        Whether to display a legend on the plot (default is True). export_plot : bool, optional
-        Whether to save the figure as a PNG file. plot_file_name : str
+        Whether to save the figure as a PNG file (default is False). plot_file_name : str, optional
-        File name for saving the figure (if save_fig is True).
+        File name for saving the figure (if export_plot is True, default is None).

     Returns
     -------